 Hezonja was battling an illness earlier in the day, but he's been cleared to take the floor and will be in the starting lineup at point guard.
 He missed Tuesday's win over Chicago, but prior to that Hezonja averaged 25.0 points, 10.3 rebounds and 7.0 assists across his previous three starts.

-Hezonja (leg) is questionable for Tuesday's game against the Pacers.
+Hezonja (illness) is questionable for Wednesday's contest against the Pistons.

 |Last 7 Games|

 | 11 || 12 || 13

 | 14 || 15 || 16 || 17 || 18 || 19 || 20